With well over 100,000 apps in the Apple AppStore and the ability for users to install their own software on devices,

 - The iPad must be running an official release of Apple iOS (no beta code)

 In this first overview we're concentrating on protecting specific information stored on the iPad.
 Apple has provided some inbuilt protection to help protect against access by an individual with the device in their cold malicious hands.

 Devices can also be configured to automatically initiate a local wipe after several failed passcode attempts.
 This is a key deterrent against brute force attempts to gain access to the device.
 If a user repeatedly enters the wrong passcode, iPad will be disabled for increasingly longer intervals.
-After too many unsuccessful attempts, all data and settings on the device will
+After too many unsuccessful attempts, all data and settings on the device will be erased.

 By default the iPad will allow 10 attempts.
 As with other passcode policies, the maximum number of failed attempts can be established via a configuration profile or enforced over the air via Exchange ActiveSync policies.

 iPad supports remote wipe.
 If a device is lost or stolen, the administrator or device owner can issue a remote wipe command that removes all data and deactivates the device.
 This is typically performed using the 'Find my iPhone' app.

 If the device is configured with an Exchange account, the administrator can initiate a remote wipe command using the Exchange Management Console (Exchange Server 2007) or the Exchange ActiveSync Mobile Administration Web tool (Exchange Server 2003 or 2007).
 Users of Exchange Server 2007 can also initiate remote wipe commands directly using Outlook Web Access.

 iPad offers 256-bit AES encoding hardware-based encryption to protect all data on the device.
 Encryption is always enabled and cannot be disabled by users.
 This feature stops an attacker mounting the iPad file system and accessing the data stored on the device directly.